Raise Your Glass- Tips for Collecting and Storing Wine

 Keep It Cool

 As the popularity of wine increases, so does the popularity of wine cabinets and cellars.
 There are many options fitting most budgets when considering this type of storage.
+What does a wine cooler do for your red wine?
 Most fundamentally, a wine storage area requires a climate-controlled environment, and this space can be large and elaborate, small and plain, or anything in between.
 For starters, a homeowner can purchase a small wine refrigerator from almost any appliance or “big box” store.
 Locally, Ferguson carries wine refrigerators; Northern Lites in Gretna also carries a line of wine cabinets made by Tresanti.
 These are constructed of hardwood and feature a dual-zone refrigerator unit.
 One section holds bottles between 45 and 54 degrees, and another holds bottles between 54 and 65 degrees, allowing for storage of both white and red wine.
 Storage drawers, granite work surfaces, interior lighting and stemware racks complete the unit.

 Other Options for Storage

-If you have more than enough room for a refrigerator, but not enough for an entire cellar, you might consider a project like Dan and Laura O’Neil’s.
+If you have more than enough room for a refrigerator, but not enough for an entire cellar, read about the benefits of a wine cooler.
+You might also want to consider a project like Dan and Laura O’Neil’s.
 The O’Neils, who own Shamrock Construction Enterprises in Lynchburg, have constructed a functional wine cellar in a corner of their basement.
 Laura explains, “I always pictured this place under the stairs for a wine cellar.”
 Quite unlike some of the vault-like structures that some collectors build, this is a plan that can be accomplished as a do-it-yourself home project or a small job for a local craftsman.
 A brick-lined corner, about 5 by 7 feet in size, creates the perfect spot to house their wines.
 “We are not avid collectors, and don’t have expensive wines,” says Laura.
 “We just enjoy it and it is fun!”

 In addition to the entertaining and storage value that a wine cellar or cabinet offers, proper storage protects wine from potentially damaging external influences.
 Because wine is a perishable food product, it is vulnerable to heat, light and humidity.
 If stored properly, wines retain their quality.
 In the case of red wines, which improve with age, they become more aromatic, flavorful and rich as they mature.